-- If you do not have a oven you can place them on a wire rack and let them dry out for 1 -2 days.
+- If you do not have an oven you can place them on a wire rack and let them dry out for 1 -2 days.
 Turn them every 12 hours or so.

-- Prepare a small plate with the glitter you picked out.
+- Then, prepare a small plate with the glitter you picked out.

 - Once dry, apply a thin layer of craft glue on the ornaments, and dip the ornaments in the glitter.
 Allow to dry for 1 more day on a wire rack.